mozilla-l10n/localizer-documentation/tools/pontoon/teams_projects.md

 The [Projects page](https://pontoon.mozilla.org/teams/) lists all projects that are available in Pontoon.
 From here you can access the list of locales that are enabled for the requested project.
 This is called a [Project page](#project-page) in Pontoon.
 By selecting a locale in the *Project page* you access the [Localization page](#localization-page).

+There is also a special Localization page that allows to access all resources for all projects enabled for a specific locale: `/locale/all-projects/all-resources`.

 The following diagram shows how these pages are organized and connected to each other:

 ![Team and project pages flow](/assets/images/pontoon/teams_projects/page_flow.png)